Don Muraco: Intercontinental Heavyweight Champion (1981–1984)

 Muraco debuted in the World Wrestling Federation (WWF) in Allentown, Pennsylvania defeating Steve King on February 24, 1981.
 Managed by The Grand Wizard, he captured the WWF Intercontinental Heavyweight Championship on June 20, 1981, from Pedro Morales; he lost it to Morales on November 23 in a Texas Death match, capping a bloody feud.
 That year, Muraco wrestled then WWF Heavyweight Champion Bob Backlund several times, including a 60-minute draw on October 24.
 He split 1982 between Mid-Atlantic Championship Wrestling (where he partnered with Roddy Piper for a time), Georgia Championship Wrestling (where he also wrestled under a mask as Dr. X) and New Japan Pro-Wrestling (where he wrestled in the annual MSG League tournament), before returning to the WWF that fall.

-Now managed by Captain Lou Albano, Muraco regained the Intercontinental title from Morales on January 22, 1983.
+Now managed by Captain Lou Albano, Muraco regained the Intercontinental Championship from Morales on January 22, 1983.
 That year, Muraco feuded with Albano's former protégé, Jimmy Snuka.
 The feud culminated on October 17, in a steel cage match at Madison Square Garden.
-Snuka lost the match, but afterward dragged Muraco back into the ring and hit his finisher, the Superfly Splash, from the top of the 15-foot cage.
+Snuka lost the match, but afterward dragged Muraco back into the ring and hit his finisher, the "Superfly Splash", from the top of the 15-foot cage.
 In the crowd at the Garden for this match was future WWE Hall of Famer Mick Foley, the Sandman, Tommy Dreamer, and Bubba Ray Dudley.